Online Training

 Who is this for?

 I work with men and women who are fitness generalists.
-Most of them started off fairly active, but hadn’t done structured training outside of running or workout videos and usually that was a few years in the past.
-Most of my clients range from their mid-30’s to 60’s.
+Most of them started off fairly active, but hadn’t done much structured training.
+Most of my clients range from their early 40’s to 60’s.

 These are people who want

-- To be stronger and more capable so that they can stay active
+• To be stronger and more capable so that they can stay active and enjoy life

-- To feel better, because most of the aches and pains we get are not from the passage of time, they’re from lack of maintenance
+• To feel better.
+Most aches are not from the years, they’re from lack of maintenance

 For most people that’s three strength workouts per week and walking or other easy cardio on the days off.